Medical questions & health advice by board certified doctors

-What can a CT angiography show that an EKG cannot?
+"What can a CT angiography show that an EKG cannot?"

 Hi.
 I'm a 33 year old woman scheduled to have a CT angiography.
 What will this test show that an EKG will not?

 It can show signs of prior heart disease (based on abnormalities of the electrical patterns) or an active heart attack, and can suggest abnormalities in the size of the different chambers of the heart.
 A CT angiography is performed by using CT technology (several combined "slices" of x-rays used to generate an image) and contrast dye injected into a blood vessel.
 It is a relatively non-invasive method of getting a better look at the body's vessels.
 In the case of a CT-A focusing on the heart, the coronary arteries can be assessed.
 The path of the vessels around the heart can be seen, and to a degree, the buildup of calcium and cholesterol plaques within the arteries can be assessed.
 While a picture of the vessels can be generated, the CT-A does not reveal any information about the electrical patterns of the heart like the EKG does.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.